zasimov/CarND-MPC-Project/Rubic.md

 	f is a fitted poly

-The equations are implemented in `kinematic_model.h`
+The update equations are implemented in `kinematic_model.h`

 # Timestep Length and Elapsed Duration

-`N` chosen as `10` and `dt` chosen as `0.1`.
-These means that the controller uses the horizon in `1` second to build control trajectory.
-I think 1 second is enough. `dt` was chosen the same as the latency of actuators.
+The chosen value of `N` is `10` and the chosen value of `dt` is `0.1`.

-`N` defines the depth of horizon (how many states we want to predict) `dt` defines how much time is between predicted states.
+The effect is that the controller uses `1` second horizon to build control trajectory.
+I think `1` second is enough. `dt` was chosen the same as the latency of actuators.

 I tried

-  * N=5, dt=0.1 - the car gets pulled away from a track
+  * N=5, dt=0.1 - the car gets pulled away from the track
-  * N=20, dt=0.1 - there is no improvements over N=10, but much more computations
+  * N=20, dt=0.1 - there are no improvements over N=10, just much more computations

-You can change `N` and `dt` in in `config.h`.
+You can change `N` and `dt` in `config.h`.

 # Polynomial fitting

-The waypoints were transformed to vehicle coordinate system (see `main.cpp`).
-It is useful because the vehicle can be used as the origin (0, 0).
+The waypoints were transformed to the vehicle coordinate system (see `main.cpp`, line 180).
+It is useful because the position of the vehicle can be used as the origin (0, 0).

 # Latency

-Controller uses "delayed" state to find control trajectory.
-See `main.cpp` line 136.
+Controller uses the "delayed" state to find the control trajectory.
+See `main.cpp`, line 136.